edgar-merino/infaxmlutil/README.md

 The details about how to query and display those properties are abstracted into the configuration file used to generate the report of the desired components by assosiating a label with the desired set that holds the information about how to extract it an show it into a report.

-Those labels mentioned above, are the used as the `--from` and `--search` options of the extract command.
+Those labels mentioned above, are the used as the `--from` and `--extract` options of the extract command.
 At the moment, the possible values for those options could be listed by using the `-l` or the `--list` option of the extract command.
-The list of components available and its associated `--from` and `--search` options are shown below.
+The list of components available and its associated `--from` and `--extract` options are shown below.

 ```bash
 > python infaxmlutil.py export --list